VVS: Accelerating Speculative Decoding for Visual Autoregressive Generation via Partial Verification Skipping: Supplementary Results of Drafting Stage Analysis

 \section{Supplementary Results of Drafting Stage Analysis}

-In \cref{tab:observe_token}, the results demonstrate that after substituting the verification results, both the acceleration performance and generation quality of SD remain highly stable. \cref{tab:observe_feature_reuse} and \cref{tab:observe_feature_blend} further illustrate the impact of leveraging features various staleness for drafting, highlighting their reusability.
+In \cref{tab:observe_token}, the results demonstrate that after substituting the verification outcomes, both the acceleration performance and generation quality of SD remain highly stable. \cref{tab:observe_feature_reuse} and \cref{tab:observe_feature_blend} further illustrate the impact of various staleness features, highlighting their reusability.